-Internships are a central part of the LA Semester program.
+Internships are a central part of the SULA Summer and Semester programs.
 Internships provide students with real-world experiences and valuable insight into the entertainment industry.
 Interns learn entry-level skills, become exposed to professional environments, make connections and develop tools that will aid them as young professionals.

 How will I get an internship?